onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-01-24-2025.md

 **Done last sprint**

-- Axelar launced on FLow EVM finally
+- Axelar launced on Flow EVM finally
 - Started onboarding of Stork oracle to EVM
+- Finish up Deployment of pyUSD locker on Solana
+- Reploy USDF contract on Flow according to a few new requirements

 **This sprint**

-* Launch LayerZero and Starage
+* Launch remaining coins using LayerZero, backed by Stargate
+* Ensure integration of WETH, USDC into bridge.flow.com

 **On Hold**
 - N/A